15 Oct No Hot Water? 4 Things to Know about your Hot Water Heater!

 While you may think that is a bit extreme, it can happen…just watch the mythbusters.

 The valve should be tested annually as sediment build-up can corrode the valve seat, rendering the valve useless.
-When tested water should flow out the valve freely when you pull up on the handle.
+When tested water should flow out of the valve freely when you pull up on the handle.
 When you release the handle the valve should close causing the water to stop flowing.
 Many times the corrosion and sediment build-up is so bad that they may continue to leak.
 We recommend replacement if the valve leaks.

 Expansion Tank Inspection